GoogleCloudPlatform/community/tutorials/java-dataflow-quickstart.md

 ### Go to the Cloud Storage page

-Open the [menu][spotlight-console-menu] on the left side of the console.
+Open the [**Navigation menu**][spotlight-console-menu] in the upper-left corner of the console, select **Storage**, and then click **Browser**.

-Then, select the **Storage** section, and click on **Browser**.
-You can verify that you are on the correct screen if you can see your previously created GCS bucket "{{project_id_no_domain}}".

 <walkthrough-menu-navigation sectionId=STORAGE_SECTION></walkthrough-menu-navigation>

 ### Go to the storage bucket

-In the list of buckets, select the bucket you created earlier.
-If you used the suggested name, it will be named `{{project_id_no_domain}}`.
+In the list of buckets, select the bucket that you created earlier.

-The bucket contains a "results" folder and "temp" folders.
-Dataflow saves the output in shards, so your bucket will contain several output files in the "results" folder.
+The bucket contains output and temp folders.
+Dataflow saves the output in shards, so your bucket will contain several output files.

-The "temp" folder is for staging binaries needed by the workers, and for temporary files needed by the job execution.
+The temp folder is for staging binaries needed by the workers and for temporary files needed by the job execution.

 ## Clean up

-In order to prevent being charged for Cloud Storage usage, delete the bucket you created.
+To prevent being charged for Cloud Storage usage, delete the bucket you created.

-### Go back to the buckets browser
+1. Click the [**Buckets**][spotlight-buckets-link] link to go back to the bucket browser.

-Click the [Buckets][spotlight-buckets-link] link.

-### Select the bucket

-Check the box next to the bucket you created.
+1. Check the box next to the bucket that you created.

-### Delete the bucket

-Click [Delete][spotlight-delete-bucket] and confirm your deletion.
+1. Click the [**Delete**][spotlight-delete-bucket] button at the top of the GCP Console, and confirm the deletion.

 ## Conclusion